thegalah/ts-runtime-validation/README.md

 # ts-runtime-validation

+This project is based on [vega/ts-jsonschema-generator](https://github.com/vega/ts-jsonschema-generator).
+It has been modified and extended to support runtime type validations from TypeScript interfaces.

 ## Why?

 Get bulletproof type validation based off typescript interfaces without any extra work.
 This package will ingest your existing types and generate the code for you.